 - Which credit card is best for me?

 No credit history required.
 With the Jasper Mastercard®, you can apply without a Social Security number and with little or no U.S. credit history.
 Once you obtain your Social Security number, you must provide it within 60 days of account opening.
 At that point, your credit activity will begin reporting to the Equifax and TransUnion credit bureaus.

 Note, if you have been living in the U.S. for more than one year, you will be required to provide a Social Security number when applying for the card.
 A credit check may also be performed.

 Decent credit limit.
 The Jasper Mastercard® offers a credit line of up to $5,000 – which is a generous amount for an unsecured credit card that doesn’t require credit history.

-Your credit limit will be determined by the proprietary underwriting procedures of CreditStacks, which will consider your current employment situation and additional factors, instead of your credit score.
+Your credit limit will be determined by the proprietary underwriting procedures, which will consider your current employment situation and additional factors, instead of your credit score.

 No annual fee.
 The Jasper Mastercard® comes with a $0 annual fee.